spoonapps/docs/doc/examples/python_on_spoonium/containerizing_webproject.md

 For this tutorial, we'll be using Python 2.7 and the [Flask](http://flask.pocoo.org/) microframework.

-To begin, create a new directory on your local machine, we'll call it `C:\node`.
+To begin, create a new directory for the project.

+	> mkdir C:\flaskapp

 Create a new file in this directory named `hello.py`.
-Add the following script to this file:
+In this file, add:

 	from flask import Flask
 	app = Flask(__name__)